-Faculty members are promoted by the Vice President for Academic Affairs on the recommendation of the respective Dean or the Hiring and Promotion Committee.
+Faculty members are promoted by the Vice President for Academic Affairs (or Director of Research as well when appropriate) on the recommendation of the respective Dean or the Hiring and Promotion Committee.
 The Vice President for Academic Affairs cannot deviate from the recommendation without a good cause.
 Advance approval by the Academic Council required unless the faculty member holds an external title equivalent to the respective AAU rank from an accredited institution.